Travel insurance FAQs

 Is the EES the same as the European Travel Information and Authorisation System (ETIAS)?

 No. While the EES removes the need for a passport at the EU border, the ETIAS is an entry requirement to 30 European countries for a short stay up to 90 days.
-It is due to come into force 6 months after the EES.
+It is due to come into force in late 2026.

 The European countries are: